In 2013 we hosted a Speaker Series in Edmonton. Below are the speakers who kindly presented.

 The Royal Proclamation, signed by King George III on October 7, 1763, is regarded as early and powerful evidence of the recognition of Aboriginal rights in Canadian law.Read More

-In this post we share some insight on First Nation Protocol including the why you should thank the host first nation, and on the side provide an example of First Nation protocol in practice, and lastly we have some tips at the end to get you started.
+In this post, we share some insight on First Nation Protocol including why you should thank the host first nation, and on the side provide an example of First Nation protocol in practice, and lastly, we have some tips at the end to get you started.

 This presentation is called First Nations and Big Retail Outlets.
 I was inspired to do this while on a recent trip to Campbell River, BC when I noticed this Target Store logo with First Nations designs beside it.
 That’s when it dawned on me that the local First Nations were involved in a big way in the retail sector.
 Not only were they involved, but it was with an all star cast of some of the biggest names in retail like The Home Depot.

 This is the last in our series on Aboriginal sacred plants.
 Sage, along with sweetgrass,red cedar and tobacco, is one of the four plants considered sacred by First Nations and Métis Peoples.
 Sage is used broadly for many purposes by both First Nations and Native Americans - and is described here in only the most general of terms.
 Similar to sweetgrass, it is used in many geographical locations in North America, whereas red cedar is primarily used in ceremonies on the northwest coast.Read More